ecsplendid/DanceMusicSegmentation/README.md

 In laymans terms, the purpose of this software is to automatically generate a cue sheet in the situation that you have downloaded a radio show like A State of Trance and you have only the track list.
-Web sites already exist where humans manually create cue sheets i.e. http://cuenation.com/ The problem is you have to rely on them (you can't automate the process) and as I have seen first hand they make a lot of mistakes on the indexes.
-They are obsessed with "precision" while often failing on basic accuracy.
-Manually finding the indices is (I think) a laborious error-prone task.
-I can't quite believe that they have the will or the inclination to do it manually, but they do.
-A potential fork of this project would be to use the self-similarity matrix visualization as a helper for them to do it manually faster.
+Web sites already exist where humans manually create cue sheets i.e. http://cuenation.com/ The problem is you have to rely on them (you can't automate the process).

 See http://www.developer-x.com/papers/segmentationextended for more information and associated papers.